Daboss7173/Daboss7173.github.io/README.md

 - 1.90.0 | Bunnies Vs. Foxes!

   The leaderboards got overhauled a bit and overall look way brighter than before.
 Also, the Dyno Dig Oasis quests are phased out now, Professor Scoog is now a shopkeeper.
   This version also includes some general stability improvements, and the first Springfest in Prodigy was also here.
+Also a lot of new music was added in!

 - 2.6.0 | Another battle overhaul!